 V-Ray 3.30.04 RT GPU works well with the latest nVidia drivers.
 For comprehensive list of supported driver for older V-Ray versions, please contact firstname.lastname@example.org

 In general, for portability reasons, OpenCL code is compiled at run-time when a program runs (much like OpenGL shaders written in GLSL and DirectX shaders written in HLSL), as opposed to CUDA code, which is precompiled in advance and stored in a binary format inside the program executable.
 This allows the OpenCL code to be portable and best optimized for the particular hardware on which it runs.
 The downside is that the compilation may take a while, depending on the OpenCL code complexity, number of OpenCL devices in the system, and the OpenCL compiler and driver versions.
 Luckily, the binary version of the compiled OpenCL code can be cached and the re-loaded much faster later on.

 The first time you install V-Ray RT GPU and perform a GPU rendering, V-Ray will compile the OpenCL code for your hardware.
-This may take anywhere from 30 seconds to several minutes, depending on the number of graphics cards and driver version.
-In the V-Ray RT render server console window you will see something like this:
+This may take anywhere from 30 seconds to several minutes, depending on the number of graphics cards and driver version, and might need significant amount of CPU memory.
+In the V-Ray RT render log window you will see something like this:

 The resulting compiled binary code is cached to disk in the temporary folder for the current user.
 On subsequent runs, the compilation phase is skipped and the code is loaded directly from the disk:

 Such complex run-time compilation is not required by the CUDA engine and it will start rendering right away.